Students must have a seat at the table

 The committee members will talk with their peers, meet monthly to discuss common concerns and bring those concerns to district leaders so they can be addressed.
 If we truly want to do what’s right for students in our district, then students must have a seat at the table.

-I look forward to hearing more of what these students have to say!Guest columns are the opinion of the writer, not necessarily that of the Triangle News Leader.
+I look forward to hearing more of what these students have to say.